 Educational platforms and activities

-The school holidays are coming, which means your children are about to have a lot of free time and nowhere to go.
-To support our parents and children we’ve compiled a list of educational activities to stimulate minds and keep your children busy and engaged during this period.
+The school holidays are here, which means your child is about to have a lot of free time.
+To support parents and carers, we’ve compiled a list of educational activities to keep your child curious and learning during this period.

 Here are some of the fun and educational activities you can try with your child: